mjl-/ding/README.txt

 ## Q: Why yet another build server?
 There are so many already.

 Several reasons:
-- Some existing tools are too complicated.
-They try to be everything to everyone.
-This makes it hard to get started.
-Hard to do simple things.
-You have to invest a lot of time to learn how to use their plugin systems, or their configuration/scripting languages.
-Ding is for developers who know how to write a shell script and don't need more hand-holding.
+- Some existing tools are too complicated, requiring a big time investment to use (plugin systems, own configuration languages).
+Ding is for developers who know how to write a shell script.
-- This build server works securely on different unixes.
+- Ding works on different unixes.
 Many "modern" build servers depend on docker, making them Linux-only.
-Ding also works on BSD's.
-- Finally, it's fun creating software like this.
+- It is fun creating software like this.

-## Q: Does Ding have its own website?
+## Q: Does Ding have a website?

 No.